 Whether you’re working with your own builders and architects or you’ve bought off the plan, it’s imperative that you work with an independent building inspector to ensure that each stage of construction meets all applicable Australian standards, quality requirements and contractual obligations.

 New doesn’t mean perfect.
 Builders and contractors can make mistakes and they can cut corners.
 At each stage of construction, it’s crucial to ensure than any faults, damage, questionable workmanship or potential problems are identified and fixed.

-At Focal Point Building Inspections, we offer comprehensive staged new home building inspections across Melbourne.
+At Focal Point Building Inspections, we offer comprehensive staged new home building inspections across Melbourne & Sunshine Coast.
 Find out more about our inspection stages below.